Waruggy/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

-A method on an element that will take two arguments, first one to listen to, and second is the callback for when the event is triggered.
+A method on an element that will take two arguments, first one is the listen-to, and second is the callback for when the event is triggered.

 4. Why would we convert a NodeList into an Array?